danielsmc/structure-exposed/README.md

 ### How are the styles removed?

-Styles are removed by a loaded stylesheet that overrides host CSS rules by using the [`all: initial;`]((http://www.brucelawson.co.uk/2014/css-all-initial-to-prevent-widgets-inheriting-css-from-a-host-page/)) declaration.
+Styles are removed by a loaded stylesheet that overrides host CSS rules by using the [`all: initial;`](http://www.brucelawson.co.uk/2014/css-all-initial-to-prevent-widgets-inheriting-css-from-a-host-page/) declaration.

 ### Is this the document source order as authored?

 No. The styles are removed after the page has finished rendering.
 This includes any DOM manipulation performed by the host site's JavaScript.

 structure.exposed does *not* alter the host site's HTML.

+Also note that for accessibility testing, [nearly 100% of all people that navigate using a screen reader do so with JavaScript enabled](http://a11yproject.com/posts/myth-screen-readers-dont-use-javascript/).

 ### Why are all those giant logos showing up?